stakater/mto-docs/content/how-to-guides/template.md

 * They are being tracked by TemplateInstances in each Namespace they are applied to.
 * They can contain pre-defined parameters such as ${namespace}/${tenant} or user-defined ${MY_PARAMETER} that can be specified within an TemplateInstance.

-Also you can define custom variables in `Template` and `TemplateInstance` .
+Also, you can define custom variables in `Template` and `TemplateInstance` .
 The parameters defined in `TemplateInstance` are overwritten the values defined in `Template` .

 Manifest Templates: The easiest option to define a Template is by specifying an array of Kubernetes manifests which should be applied when the Template is being instantiated.